 The ultimate goal is to collect and store seeds or live tissue from all of Australia’s 25,000 plant species.
 Over 200 million living seeds may eventually be stored in its thermally-efficient, refrigerated vault, designed to withstand fire and other threats.

-PlantBank will be open to the public and is expected to attract local, national and international visitors and students.
-There will be opportunities to interact with scientists and advanced technology while learning about Australian plants.
+PlantBank is expected to attract local, national and international visitors and students, with opportunities to interact with scientists and advanced technology while learning about Australian plants.
 It will be a place to educate us all and inspire a new generation of scientists.

 PlantBank is of global significance for the scientific community.
 The United Nations Environment Program identifies Australia as one of 12 mega diverse countries and fifth in the world for mega diversity of flora.
 More than 85 per cent of our plants are unique to the Australian wilderness.
 Threats to Australia’s mega diversity have increased dramatically over recent decades, in particular from land clearance and degradation, introduction of alien species, pollution, disease and climate change.